 You may also find the following resources helpful:

 Regional HIV/AIDS Connection (RHAC): http://www.hivaidsconnection.ca/

 Ontario Ministry of Health: http://www.health.gov.on.ca/en/public/programs/hivaids/hiv_testing.aspx

 Hepatitis C Care Team

-The Regional HIV/AIDS Connection and the London InterCommunity Health Centre are partners in a new program called the Hepatitis C Care Team.
-The goal of this program is to meet the needs of Londoners who are at risk for or living with Hepatitis C at all stages of the disease.
+The Regional HIV/AIDS Connection and the London InterCommunity Health Centre are partnering to provide hepatitis C care.
+This program is for individuals who are at risk for living with Hepatitis C at all stages of the disease.

 We are here to meet the needs of:

-- those at high risk for Hepatitis C infection due to drug use
+- persons at high risk for Hepatitis C infection due to drug use

-The Hepatitis C Care Team has four full-time staff members who work in conjunction with numerous other health and social service professionals including physicians, managerial and administrative support, support workers, and educators to ensure that you are support in all aspects of the life—physical, emotional, psychological, social, and spiritual.
-Our Team consists of:
+The Hepatitis C Care Team works in partnership with other health and social service providers to ensure clients are supported in all aspects of life – physical, emotional, psychological, and spiritual.
+Our core team consists of:

 We know that for you to be well, you need more than health care.
 That is why we are partnering with other community organizations from across the city.
 These other organizations provide additional services to support our team.
 Examples are addiction services, housing agencies, social services, and specialized health care.